emerald-dao/beginner-cadence-course/chapter5/day2/README.md

 ## Quests

-1. Explain why standards can be benefitial to the Flow ecosystem
+1. Explain why standards can be benefitial to the Flow ecosystem.

 2. What is YOUR favourite food?

 3. Please fix this code (Hint: There are two things wrong):

+The contract interface:
 ```swift
 pub contract interface ITest {
   pub var number: Int